The Flood – Part Two

 In our next study we will take a closer look at the new world as it took shape.
 We may even discover how the kangaroos got from the ark to Australia.

-Judgment day arrived.
-There is a new way that the grace of God is being presented in some evangelical circles today.
+that the grace of God is being presented in some evangelical circles today.
 They are making reference to 'the wideness of God's mercy and grace'.
-Trying to get God off the hook and not appear to be mean, they are saying that a merciful, loving God such as we have would never destroy people for their rejection of Him and because of their wickedness.
+Trying to get God off the hook and not appear to be mean, they are saying that a merciful, loving God such as we have, would never destroy people for their rejection of Him and because of their wickedness.
 So they say the flood did not happen, and if a local flood did happen, God did not do it.
-They are clearly wrong because in chapter seven verse four God takes full credit and responsibility.
-“I will cause it to rain” He says, and “I will destroy from the face of the earth all living things that I have made”.
-God loves us, of this we are certain, but we need to be very careful about putting our preferred concept of God in place of scripture.

 The flood prevailed.
-7:18 – 20
+7:10 – 20

-7:11 The fountains of the GREAT deep were broken up.
+11 The fountains of the GREAT deep were broken up.

-Scientists tell us that, at any one time, the sky only contains about .001 percent of the water that is upon the earth.
 When God created the earth it was totally covered in water.
 That is, the land was totally submerged.
-God caused dry land to appear by doing two things … One, he separated some of the water by lifting is up into the 'heavens'.
+God had caused dry land to appear by doing two things … One, he separated some of the water by lifting it up into the 'heavens'.
 And two, by saying 'Let the dry land appear'.
-This likely was a 'raising' of the part of the ocean bed until it became dry land.
+This likely was a 'raising and sinking’ of the part of the ocean bed until it became dry land.

-We were told that the earth did not have rain, but that it was watered by a mist (or springs) that rose up from the ground.
+We were told that the newly created earth did not have rain, but that it was watered by a mist (or springs) that rose up from the ground.
 We should not get the mental image of high mountains nor of desert plains.
 All of the earth could be considered as 'low land', or wetland.
 In addition to the mist that watered the earth, we are told of several rivers that flowed.
-In our way of thinking a river cannot flow without there first being snow capped mountains, and regular rains.
+In our way of thinking a river cannot flow without there first being snow-capped mountains, and regular rains.
 We think of rivers as being a drainage system of water flowing back to the sea.

 For rivers to flow without there having been any rain, we probably have to think of an 'artesian' type of water pressure.
 In addition to a system where water has some kind of a cycle, we must be open to the idea of vast storage pockets of water deep under the surface of the earth.